zscale/libstx/README.md

 The missing extended standard library for C++ ;)

-While we do extensively use this code in production it is lacking any documentation.
+While we do extensively use this code in production it is currently lacking any documentation.

 Contributions always welcome.